aniketduttaAD/browser-tools/README.md

-# Browser Cleanup & Tab Manager Extension
+# Browser Tools

 ## Description

-**Browser Cleanup & Tab Manager** is a powerful Chromium Extension (Manifest v3) that gives you full control over your browser history, cookies, site data, and tab volume.
+**Browser Tools** is a powerful Chromium Extension (Manifest v3) that gives you full control over your browser history, cookies, site data, and tab volume.
 This tool is designed for users who value privacy and browsing efficiency.

 ### Features
 1. **Comprehensive History Management**